yassenshopov/technical-writing/README.md

 2. Multiple-expressions arrow functions

-This is the situation at which you want your arrow function to do a bit more than just one calculation.
+This is the situation in which you want your arrow function to do a bit more than just one calculation.
 In that case, you need to add curly brackets for your expression, which makes it resemble a regular function in terms of syntax.
 But then again, if you want to make a long and complex function, arrow functions may not be the first thing to come to your mind anyway.

 ```
 let output = (a,b) => {